elliott-king/elliott-king.github.io/_posts/2020-12-02-useeffect.md

 useEffect(callback[, dependencies]);
 ```

-### When the component is first created
+### Only when the component is first created

-If we only want the `useEffect` contents to run on component creation, you should only pass in a callback, with no dependencies.
+If you pass in an empty array, `useEffect()` will be called only on the initial component creation (like `componentDidMount` for the class component).
 For example, if we wanted to make a request on creation, and fill the state, it would look something like this:

 ```javascript
 const [contents, setContents] = useState([])